kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Specify true or false.
 ; When true, windows no longer will show pin buttons next to their X button and the pin functionality will be disabled entirely. disablePinButton = false

+; Specify true or false.
+; When false, the Cancels Panel will no longer show YRC windows. showYrcWindowsInCancelsPanel = true
 ```

 </details>